Retirement decisions can be confusing and complicated.

 Ageism is real.
-Plus, technology and business trends change so fast your skills qualifications may not match new job skills the job market demands.
+Plus, technology and business trends change so fast that your skills and qualifications may not match the new job skills the job market demands.

 Not saving enough money.
 We live in the biggest consumer culture in the world, and most of us overspend on the latest products and services.
 As a result, Americans lag behind the global average of total money saved for retirement, with the average American only having $60,000 in savings for retirement.
 Americans average only save 7.5% of their annual income.
 This is not enough to retire comfortably.
 You must understand the recommended saving percentages to have enough funds to retire comfortably.

 Health expense risks.
 Few account for potential healthcare costs that may occur in the future.
 Health costs continue to escalate drastically.
 Not setting enough money aside for sudden healthcare emergencies could cause financial strain, even financial disaster.